 ARTICLE III – MEMBERSHIP

 Section l.
-There shall be four (4) classes of membership in the Association: Regular, Associate, Alumni and Life.
+There shall be five (5) classes of membership in the Association: Regulatory, Academic, Associate, Alumni and Life.
+Members of the Association shall advocate the promotion or enforcement of federal, provincial, state, or local food, drug, cosmetic, device, environmental, public health and consumer protection laws, ordinances, or regulations in the states of Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia, and the territory of Puerto Rico.

 Section 2.
 The qualifications for each class of membership shall be:

-Regular Members: Employees of agencies charged with enforcement of food, drug, cosmetic, therapeutic devices or consumer safety laws, including academia members having regulatory responsibilities and /or employed by a college or university involved in education or research involving foods, drugs, cosmetics, therapeutic devices or consumer product safety.
+Regulatory Members: shall be persons employed by federal, provincial, state, county, municipal departments or units.

+Academic membership: shall be individuals attending or employed by a college or university.

-Associate Members: Individuals eligible to hold associate membership shall be those persons affiliated with industry, organizations, or professions maintaining an interest in the objectives of the Association
+3. Associate Members: shall be persons affiliated with industry, organizations, or professions maintaining an interest in the objectives of the Association.4.
+Alumni Members: shall be persons, who, during the period of their employment, held active membership in this Association in one of the above membership categories.

-Alumni Members: Any individual who prior to retirement qualified as a regular or associate member.

-Life Members: Regular Members who are nominated by the Executive Board and approved by the Association in recognition of their substantial contribution to the achievements of the objectives of the Association.
+5. Life Members: Regular Members who are nominated by the Executive Board and approved by the Association in recognition of their substantial contribution to the achievements of the objectives of the Association.

+Section 3: Membership Participation: Only Regulatory members can be elected to the Association’s executive board and serve on said board.
+The only exception is the appointment of an associate member to the executive board as outlined in Section 2, Article IV.

-Section 3: Membership Rights and Privileges: Individual classes of membership shall be entitled to rights and privileges within the Association as follows:
+Section 4. : Membership Rights and Privileges: Individual classes of membership shall be entitled to rights and privileges within the Association as follows:

-Regular Members: Regular Members shall be entitled to the full rights and privileges of the Association, including the right to hold office, to be a member of committees, and to vote on issues to come before the Association.
+Regulatory Members: Regulatory Members shall be entitled to the full rights and privileges of the Association, including the right to be elected to the executive board, be a chair or member of committees, , and to vote on issues to come before the Association.

-Associate Members: Associate Members may serve as an advisor to committees, without vote.
-Associate Members shall not be entitled to hold office or to vote on issues to come before the Association.

-Alumni Members: Alumni Members may serve as an advisor to committees without vote.
-Alumni Members shall not be entitled to hold office or to vote on issues to come before the Association.
+Associate Members: Associate Members shall be non-voting members who may hold committee chair positions, attend business meetings, serve on committees, and upon appointment to the executive board by the Association President, be an ex officio honorary member of the executive board and associate committee chair.

+Academic Members: Academic members shall be non-voting members who may hold committee chair positions, attend business meetings, and serve on committees.

-Life Members: Life Members shall have all the rights and privileges of a Regular Member unless said Life Members becomes associated with a regulated industry, causing their rights and privileges to be limited to those of an Associate Member.
+Alumni Members: Alumni Members shall have all the right and privileges of the membership classification held prior to retirement unless said member becomes re-employed in a different membership category.
+Rights and privileges consistent with re-employment would then apply.

+5. Life Members: Life Members shall be entitled to the full rights and privileges within the Association, consistent with their respective category classification whether regulatory, associate, academic, or life member.
 All members are entitled to receive routine mailing of the Association including announcements, general updates, meeting information, and other correspondence relating to the Association and/or membership’s activities.

-ARTICLE IV – OFFICERS AND EXECUTIVE BOARD
+ARTICLE IV –EXECUTIVE BOARD AND OFFICERS

+Section 1.
+Executive Board: The executive board shall direct and act for an on behalf of the Association in any administrative, financial, legislative, educational, or other capacity as the Association may direct, or act on its own initiative between meetings and report such action at the next meeting.
+The executive board shall be composed of the officers, the immediate Past President, and the AFDOSS Affiliate Director to the AFDO board.
+Federal-State Relations representatives and an associate member may serve as advisors to the board, if appointed but shall not be voting members.

-Section l.
-The Officers of the Association shall consist of a President, a Vice-President, and Secretary-Treasurer.
-The President and Vice President shall be elected for a term of one year.
-The Secretary-Treasurer shall be elected for a term of three years.
-Officers shall be elected at the annual meeting from a list of the Regular Members of the Association.
+Section 2.
+Officers: The (5) Officers of the Association shall consist of a President, a Vice-President, Secretary,Treasurer, Junior Board Member, and Senior Board Member.